 - People with hearing loss more often report heavy alcohol or marijuana use compared to the hearing community.

 - Hearing loss is associated with a higher risk of prescription opioid misuse among adults aged 18 to 34.

 - Some of the most common drugs of abuse among hearing-impaired individuals are alcohol, prescription painkillers, heroin, cocaine, and marijuana.

 Find the right treatment program today.

 Call to be connected with a treatment specialist.
 100% Free and Confidential.(844) 616-3400

-Why Is Substance Abuse So Common In The Hearing-Impaired Community?
+Why Is Substance Abuse So Common In The Deaf Community?

 Generally, the underlying causes of substance abuse and addiction are complex.
-This is true for the general population, as well as people who are deaf or hearing-impaired.
+This is true for the general population, as well as people who are deaf or hard-of-hearing.

-Within the hearing-impaired community, there are several factors related to communication barriers and environmental conditions that can increase the risk of substance abuse.
+Within the hard-of-hearing community, there are several factors related to communication barriers and environmental conditions that can increase the risk of substance abuse.

-Risk factors specific to the hearing-impaired community include:
+Risk factors specific to the deaf and hard-of-hearing community include: